Ritesh1137/MoronSlayer/README.md

  I'm Ritesh,a wannabe-polymath on the journey to build AGI pursuing a Master's in Applied Artificial Intelligence in the New York Metropolis, I love all things related to data.

 -🔭 I am currently learning and exploring Deep Learning.
-I am interested in NLP and Computer Vision and am learning more about multi-modal algorithms.
+I am interested in NLP and Computer Vision and am learning more about multi-modal algorithms

 -👯 I’m currently looking to collaborate on Data Science | AI | ML projects.
 I aim to make impactful contributions that can change the world in a positive way